 Most of the coral species targeted by the MAF occur in turbid 'off reef' environments, as opposed to 'blue water' reef environments where the majority of research and scientific literature is based (Pers.
 Comm., MAF fishers).
-There is little published information about the age (or size) at maturity for corals, but the little there is indicates it is highly variable amongst species and affected by environmental conditions.
+There is little published information about the age (or size) at maturity for corals, however the information available indicates it is highly variable amongst species and affected by environmental conditions.
 Corals, which are colonial organisms, can reproduce both sexually and asexually.
 Asexual reproduction occurs through budding and/or fragmentation, resulting in two or more genetically identical individuals.